BA(Hons), BBehavSci(Hons)(Psych), GradDipMngt, MPsych(Ed&Dev)

 I recognise the importance of the therapeutic relationship in achieving positive outcomes.
 I have a warm, considered, and empathetic approach and want to help my clients to feel safe, supported, and understood.
 I use evidence-based approaches that are individually tailored, and focus on symptom relief, or the development of a deeper understanding of difficulties, depending on each person’s needs.
 I use an integrative approach, combining a range of interventions including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Solution Focused Therapy, Play Therapy, Schema Therapy, Psychodynamic, and Attachment/Relationship Informed Therapy.

 I also coach and mentor high achieving individuals who want to conquer limiting fears and self-doubt so they can ‘embrace their awesome’.
-I am currently writing a book about ‘high-functioning anxiety’ called ‘Embracing your Awesome’ due for publication in 2020.
+I am currently writing a book about ‘high-functioning anxiety’ called ‘Embracing your Awesome’.
 I’m passionate about helping people develop the skills, strategies, resilience, and emotional well-being needed to get out of their comfort zones, be their authentic selves, achieve their goals, and live a values-driven life.

 I have worked in the mental health industry since 2007, in a variety of clinical, research, and supervisor roles.
 I have delivered presentations, workshops, and group programs on a variety of topics.
-I currently run the Meetup group ‘Brisbane Professionals’ Collective’ and the Facebook group ‘The Professionals’ Collective’.
-I am passionate about the power these groups have to help bring together values-driven professionals, business owners and entrepreneurs striving for ongoing learning and development, continuous personal growth, inspiring collegial relationships, and positive change.
+Pre-COVID, I ran the Meetup group ‘Brisbane Professionals’ Collective’ and the Facebook group ‘The Professionals’ Collective’.
+I am passionate about the power groups have to help bring together values-driven professionals, business owners and entrepreneurs striving for ongoing learning and development, continuous personal growth, inspiring collegial relationships, and positive change.